-Golden, warm, sunny, surfers’ paradise – California doesn’t really fit the description as one of the best places to find snow and winter wonderland in the U.S. But fear not, these 10 places let you experience fresh snow in all regions of California.
+Golden, warm, sunny, surfers’ paradise – California doesn’t really fit the description of one of the best places to find snow and winter wonderland in the U.S. But fear not, these 10 places let you experience fresh snow in all regions of California.
 From sunny southern towns to dreamy northern landscapes, the winter wonderland in the Golden State might be a rare but not an unheard phenomenon.

-For that reason, even California can’t resist this idyllic winter wonderland and reserves some room for the snow and wintry activities.
+For that reason, even California can’t resist an idyllic winter wonderland and reserves some room for the snow and wintry activities.
 Who said you can’t ski, snowboard, and have snowball fights in the Golden State?

 Although places to find snow in California are numbered, there is no reason to skip the winter season altogether.
 For those who can tolerate lower temperatures and are quick to bundle up, here are the best winter getaways with the snow-piled hills and mountains in California.

 The Best Places to Find Snow in Southern California

 1. Big Bear Lake

 You don’t need to wish long for the snow and seasonal activities at Big Bear Lake, a prime winter destination in Southern California.
 Located about two hours away from Los Angeles, this mountain community keeps its doors open for all snow-thirsty residents of the warmer parts of California.
 Whether you long for the white mountains with plenty of ski and snowboard opportunities or are eager to lace up your skates and hit an ice rink, Big Bear has solutions for all your winter quests.

 With the Big Bear Mountain Resort and Big Bear Ice Arena, the snow in California is just a short drive away.
 For the fun winter activity, try snow tubing at the Alpine Slide at Magic Mountain.
 Considering that the snow covers the ground of the Big Bear area from December to April, you can enjoy this favorite winter getaway in Southern California all season long.